-The rotation farms, as well as other farms in the area, serve as living "classrooms", often hosting workshops and learning opportunities throughout the season.
-As students of UVM through the College of Agriculture and Life Sciences, you will have complete use of the Bailey-Howe campus library and wireless internet access from anywhere on the UVM campus. system Brightspace.
+As part of your enrollment in the Farmer Training Program, we will provide you login information to our online learning management system Brightspace.
 In Brightspace, we will house all of the curriculum materials and guest instructor presentations.
 Prior to the start of the program, you will also have access to this space to communicate with each other.
 We will post (with your permission) your bios and contact information to help with the housing search.